hellowebbooks/hellowebapp/windows-help/README.md

 # Command Line

-If you have Windows 7 or later, you can use PowerShell.
+If you have Windows 7 or later, you can use PowerShell ([tutorial here](http://cli.learncodethehardway.org/book/ex1.html#windows)).
 The above installation instructions also install mingw, which can be used as well.

 # Bugs